Klett (Norway)

-Klett is a village in Trondheim municipality in Trøndelag county, Norway.
-The village is located in the Leinstrand area of the borough of Heimdal.
-The village areas of Heimdal and Tiller lie to the northeast, the Byneset area lies to the west, and the village of Melhus lies to the south.
+Klett is a small village in Trondheim Municipality in Trøndelag county, Norway.
+The village is located in the borough of Heimdal and it is considered a part of the larger village of Nypan by Statistics Norway.
+The village of Tiller lies to the northeast, the Byneset area lies to the west, and the village of Melhus lies to the south.
 Most of the area surrounding the village is farmland.